 An issue with running two discrete routing systems within the Internet is that it is sometimes the case that operational attention remains fixated on the IPv4 routing system, while IPv6 is simply assumed to be working.
 Routing pathologies in the IPv6 network appear to remain unnoticed for many months, and for the end user level the dual stack environment simply masks the issues.
 Failure to connect in IPv6 is silently fixed in applications’ Happy Eyeballs behaviour mode by rapidly switching to use IPv4 for the affected sessions when IPv6 reachability is impaired in some way.

-It is not immediately obvious why IPv6 has this higher instability component than IPv4.
+It is not immediately obvious why IPv6 has a instability component than IPv4.
 A concern is that this instability remains a persistent condition as the IPv6 network continues to grow, which would create a routing environment that would impose a higher processing overhead than we had anticipated, with its attendant pressures on BGP processing capabilities in the network.